Comprehensive Program Review

 - Dean’s will submit their review to the Provost’s office no Later than February 1st of the review year

-- The Provost’s office will coordinate the review by committees of the faculty senate (COGS and UAPC) which will be complete by April 1st of the review year.
+- The Provost’s office will coordinate the review by committees of the faculty senate (GPC and UPC), which will be complete by April 1st of the review year.

 Docket: The review schedule is: